Gustav, Psychiatrist from Slovakia working in Denmark

 The interview trip to the hospital in Aalborg was, according to Gustav and Anezka, well organised.
 At that time, the couple’s daughter was only 9 months old, so they all went to Denmark together.
 “We got a really good impression of Denmark and of the region where Gustav was to work.
 We were especially impressed by the beautiful scenery.
 We did not get as much information about the job itself and the various working conditions and it might have been nice to know a little bit more about that, but we did not know that at the time,” says the couple.
 “When we later came to Denmark, we were a little surprised that it is not so easy to move to a new country.
 There were more different challenges than we expected.”

 For this reason, both Gustav and Anezka agree that it was a great help for them that MediCarrera took care of all the practicalities of the move to Denmark.
-“I was really surprised by how easy it was to sort out all the official paperwork, including getting my specialist licence, among other things,” says Gustav.
+“I was really surprised by how easy it was to sort out all the official paperwork, including getting my specialist license, among other things,” says Gustav.
 “The staff at MediCarrera was very precise in their instructions to me about the documents I needed and from then on it went really fast to get the necessary papers.”
 “On the other hand, it took a long time for my wife to get the very important CPR-number.
 You really are ‘lost’ in Denmark without a CPR number.
 This 10 digit number is the key to EVERYTHING in Denmark.
-Without that you cannot get a bank account, a mobile phone etc.”
+Without that, you cannot get a bank account, a mobile phone etc.”

 It was not an easy decision